-Founded by Kriti Sharma, an Artificial Intelligence expert and a leading global voice on ethical tech and its impact on society, AI for Good is designed to apply AI to tackle some of the toughest humanitarian challenges.
+AI for Good was founded by Kriti Sharma, an Artificial Intelligence (AI) technologist and a leading global voice on AI ethics and its impact on society.

 Kriti Sharma is an Artificial Intelligence expert and a leading global voice on ethical technology and its impact on society.
 She holds a Bachelors in Engineering and a Masters in Advanced Computer Science from the University of St Andrews.